NapeStar/Robotteaching/additional-doc/introduction.md

 # Introduction

-The documentation in this section is designed as a tutorial for extending the Angular code.
+The documentation in this section is designed as a tutorial and explains how to integrate a new method.
-The best way to explain how to add a new robot method is to simply do it.

-For this reason we have added a dummy robot method "NewMethod" in the code, considered all dependencies and documented everything.
+The best way to explain how to integrate a new robot method in code is to simply integrate a new method and document each step.
+Therefore we have added a dummy robot method "NewMethod" in code.

 ![Screenshot](../../screenshots/steps/availablejobs-new-method.png)